Guo-baiyi/granular-material-classification/README.md

 4. Post-process and Output Results
 ![image](https://github.com/user-attachments/assets/b9fa4502-3fdb-4767-8616-007653897915)

-1. Segment and extract features from images of granular materials.
-2. Train a CNN model to predict the average particle size and standard deviation.
-3. Use the trained model to analyze new images and provide accurate particle size predictions.

-##### Methodology
+#### Methodology
-- **Model Architecture**: The Segment Anything Model (SAM) was utilized for initial image segmentation.
+- **Model Architecture**: The Segment Anything Model (SAM) (https://github.com/facebookresearch/segment-anything) was utilized for initial image segmentation.
 SAM is capable of identifying and segmenting individual grains within an image.
 - **Data Preparation**: Images were processed to ensure they were suitable for segmentation.
 This included resizing, normalization, and augmentation to create diverse training data.
 - **Segmentation and Measurement**: SAM was applied to segment the grains in the images.
 Post-segmentation, OpenCV techniques were employed to measure the size of each segmented grain.
 The measurements were then averaged to obtain an overall grain size for the image.
 - **Evaluation**: The segmentation accuracy and the grain size measurements were compared to ground truth values to evaluate performance.

-##### Results
+#### Results and Summary of Issues in Grain Size Detection with SAM
 - The segmentation approach provided detailed information about the distribution and size of individual grains within an image.
 - This method allowed for the visualization of segmented grains, aiding in the qualitative assessment of the segmentation accuracy.

+##### Accuracy with Small Particles (< 5mm):

+- SAM struggles to accurately segment and measure particles smaller than 5mm.
+- These small particles often fall below the resolution limits of the segmentation model, resulting in missed detections or inaccurate measurements.
+##### Accuracy with Large Particles (> 40mm):

+- For particles larger than 40mm, SAM faces difficulties due to occlusions and overlapping particles.
+- The presence of other particles in the foreground or background can cause the model to underestimate the actual size of these large particles.
 ##### Advantages
 - **Detail-Oriented**: Provides detailed insights into the size and distribution of individual grains.
 - **Flexibility**: Can handle images with varying grain sizes and distributions more effectively.